m-Py/jExp/README.md

 **major**

 1. event handling
-  1. add event listener method to Stimuli that is also called by present()
+  1. add event listener method to Stimuli that is also called by *present*
-  2. It should record key- / mouse presses as well as the reaction time
+  2. add listener as function to stimuli (Check)
-  3. consider how to implement stopping of event listening (after duration + ISI ?)
+  3. remove listener after duration + ISI (to do)
-  4. look at performance.now() to save reaction times
+  4. probably move *countdown* function to the Stimulus super object rather than using it as a global function
+  5. which events should be listened to?
+Should be implemented at object creation (via constructor probably)
+  6. implement the possibility to listen or not listen to reaction
+2. add toString method to Stimuli objects
-2. data storing functionality
+3. data storing functionality
   1. not client - server exchange functionality, but how will the reactions be stored in JavaScript
   2. idea: add data-save properties to stimulus: this.time, this.key?
-3. stimulus positioning
+4. stimulus positioning
   1. the HTML canvas element; then positioning can be done via coordinates

 **minor**